 EOF

-To view the list of disk snapshots, run the following command:
+To view a list of disk snapshots, run the following command:

 d8 k get vdsnapshot